Novelty (locomotive): Building the engine

-The Boiler
+The boiler

 The boiler used on Novelty was designed by John Ericsson.
-The design was very scientific for the era but proved to be very hard to build and maintain compared with the boiler design adopted for Rocket and most steam locomotives since.
+The design was scientific for the era but proved to be hard to build and maintain compared with the boiler design adopted for Rocket and most steam locomotives since.

 The most prominent feature for the boiler is the vertical copper firebox (the large vessel to the right in the illustration here).
 Within the vertical vessel was the inner firebox and the space between the two was filled with water (to a level just about the same as the driver’s ankle).
 (Coke) fuel was added from the top, where a tube passed down through the top of the firebox.
 This firebox construction was not dissimilar to some types of vertical boiler, but this was only part of Ericsson’s design.

 Like George Stephenson, Ericsson understood that a large area was needed to extract heat from the hot gases.
 This he did in a long horizontal tube filled with water which ran under the full length of the engine.
 It can be seen in the illustration on top of this page, sticking out to the right, with the vertical chimney attached to it.
 Within the horizontal section was a tube carrying the hot gases, this formed an ‘S’ shape so the gases made three passes through the water.
-This ‘S’ shaped tube was also tapered causing the gases to speed up as they cooled down.
+This S-shaped tube was also tapered causing the gases to speed up as they cooled down.
 In practice this tube is almost impossible to clean.

 The resulting boiler was the shape of a hammer and was required to be fitted to the frame before the footplate, cylinders or blower could be added.

 The boiler used a ‘Forced Draught’ provided by a mechanical blower (the triangular structure on the right in the illustration).
 This forced air along a pipe and into the sealed ashpan (below the fire).
-Very few steam locomotives have ever used a forced draught like this, the main reason is that in order to add fuel either the draft must be stopped or some form of airlock fitted.
+Few steam locomotives have ever used a forced draught like this, the main reason is that in order to add fuel either the draft must be stopped or some form of airlock fitted.
 Novelty used an airlock to feed the fuel in, but there was still a chance of flame and hot gases being blown into the face of the fireman.

 The blower was driven from the rods linking the cylinders to the wheels, thus the draught was proportional to the speed of the engine, not to how hard it is working as with a blastpipe.
 It is assumed that either the blower was worked by hand when the engine was standing or the drive wheels were lifted off the rails.
 Details of the blower design are not known for certain.

 Water was forced into the boiler using a pump driven off one of the cylinders (this was normal practice at the time).